DISCOVERY

 UNITEPLAYPERFORM

-UnitePlayPerform is a studio founded by contemporary artist and experience designer, ØFFERINGS that blends play design, making, performance, and community engagement to enhance wellbeing through creativity.
-Developing methodologies for experience design and furniture design UnitePlayPerform creates objects, immersive and interactive environments that encourage exploration, collaboration, and experimentation.
+UnitePlayPerform (UPP) is a studio founded by contemporary artist, experience designer and educator Melissa Gilbert a.k.a. ØFFERINGS, that blends play design, making, performance, and community engagement to enhance wellbeing through creativity.
+Developing methodologies for experience design, UPP creates objects, immersive and interactive environments for sensory exploration.
+Sentient #1 Human, table, from the Sentient Play Kit Series 2023, is one of thirteen ambitious art and design objects conceived by ØFFERINGS intended to provoke and inspire contemplation on the theory of Jungian archetypes.

 See and buy works presented in DISCOVERY at Melbourne Design Fair, 18-23 May at the Melbourne Convention and Exhibition Centre.
 Buy Tickets.